Scanning gate microscopy of nonretracing electron-hole trajectories in a normal-superconductor junction: Results

 The situation is strikingly different in the non-zero energy case.
 First, in the absence of the tip, we clearly observe the creation of resonant features that perturb the electron [Fig. \ref{fig:currents}(c)] and hole [Fig. \ref{fig:currents}(d)] flow.
 The electron approaches the superconductor interface with the wavevector $k_e$ at an angle $\varphi_e$ defined with respect to the normal to the interface.
 After the Andreev reflection, the hole leaving the interface has the wavevector $k_h \ne k_e$.
 The momentum component along the interface is preserved and, hence, for non-zero $E$ the normal components of $k_e$ and $k_h$ are different.
-As a result, the hole returns from the interface following a trajectory determined by $\varphi_h \ne \varphi_e$ and therefore does not retrace the electron path \cite{PhysRevB.73.045324} [ee the arrows in Fig. \ref{fig:system}].
-As a result the Andreev reflected hole does not focus at the QPC constriction, which results in a low value of the $R_{he}$ amplitude.
-In Fig. \ref{fig:currents}(d) we also observe streams of hole current that point {\it from} the QPC to the sink electrodes.
+As a result, the hole returns from the interface following a trajectory determined by $\varphi_h \ne \varphi_e$ and therefore does not retrace the electron path \cite{PhysRevB.73.045324} [see the arrows in Fig. \ref{fig:system}].
+As a result the Andreev reflected hole does not fully focus on QPC constriction, which results in a low value of the $R_{he}$ coefficient.
+In Fig. \ref{fig:currents}(d) we also observe streams of hole current that point {\it from} the QPC to the sink electrodes located at the top and bottom of the system.
 The introduction of the SGM tip at those locations results in an amplification of the conductance, as the hole reflected by the tip to the QPC is now able to amplify the conductance, leading to an increase of the conductance by the tip shown in Fig. \ref{fig:non-zero energy}(a).
-Finally, upon introduction of the tip in Figs. \ref{fig:currents}(g) and (h) we clearly observe the effect of different incident and reflection angles, which deflects the hole current from the initial trajectory of the incident electron and, in turn, causes disturbance of the conductance pattern as seen in the map of Fig. \ref{fig:non-zero energy}(a).
-Similar results were obtained for the second conductance step as presented in the Supplementary Materials.
+Finally, upon introduction of the tip in Figs. \ref{fig:currents}(g) and (h), we clearly observe the effect of different incident and reflection angles, which deflects the hole current from the initial trajectory of the incident electron and, in turn, causes disturbance of the conductance pattern as seen in the map of Fig. \ref{fig:non-zero energy}(a).